Arturia Microfreak ► 130 custom sounds

 I’d say this for a start: the MF is the smallest synths I have ever held in my hands, and I really don’t want to go any smaller than that.
 It is obviously a design choice, but I think a certain threshold is being tested here.
 Korg broke that barrier with the Volcas while Behringer did the same with the Spirits / Souls.
 I have a headache simply looking at these “nano” synths and trying to imagine putting my fingers on those miniscule knobs & buttons.
 Microfreak does not give me a headache nor a fingerache – the threshold has not been crossed / overstretched.
 But the synth does have its quirks and it does compromise the comfort in a noticeable degree.

 The “micro” synths obviously win in portability, but the micro size comes at a price.
-I can only wonder if Arturia did not install a second oscillator because they wanted to keep the synth simple, or they didn’t have the physical space to do so (or they reserved it for the bigger Freaks like the incoming Minifreak?)
+I can only wonder if Arturia did not install a second oscillator because they wanted to keep the synth simple, or they didn’t have the physical space to do so (or they reserved it for the bigger Freaks like the Minifreak?)

 There are many things that seem to be missing from this synth’s engine or its front panel if you compare it to “normal” synths.
 Yet this does not have to be a deal-breaking downside.
 I don’t think the Microfreak was ever planned to have anything in common with “normal” synths.
 The very word “Microfreak” is the best and the most fair name that could ever be invented for this kind of instrument.
 And if you browse the user manual, you’ll see passages like “a tip – here’s a freaky idea”.
 So I guess it has all been about freakiness from the very beginning.
 Looks like a new generation of people has taken over the helm and they’re now steering the ship off the boring route – or routine;)